soulrider911/d3-for-dummies/README.md

 #### Mapping Aesthetics to Data

 Mapping aesthetics to data is a fundamental part of working with D3.
-Let's think what is a precise way of illustrating data above?
+Let's think: what is a precise way of illustrating data above?
 The scatterplot represents each company as a point, positioned according to its valuation and year of going public.
 As well as horizontal and vertical position, each point also has a size and a colour.
 We could build things in a different way, by using other geometric forms mapped to data.

 In fact "aesthetics" is a definition I took from from ggplot, but there is nothing better, which could describe this.